-Milwaukee drunk intruder breaks into Airbnb filled with cops
+Drunk Milwaukee teen breaks into cop-filled Airbnb rental

-The teen wasn't charged or cited.
+The teen wasn't charged or cited

-A drunken 19-year-old woke up in handcuffs after he broke into a Milwaukee Airbnb being rented out by Montana sheriff's deputies who were in town for emergency vehicle training.
+A drunken 19-year-old woke up in handcuffs after he broke into a Milwaukee Airbnb rented out by Montana sheriff's deputies who were in town for special law enforcement training.

 The deputies were sleeping at the time the teen made his way into the home.
 When they woke up, they spotted the back door open and the intruder sound asleep upstairs, according to a TikTok video posted online over the weekend in which they explained the incident.